tomcam/ec2-linux2-ami/docs/README.md

 | Custom TCP Rule   | TCP      | 8080         | 0.0.0.0/0          |             |
 | Custom TCP Rule   | TCP      | 8080         | ::/0               |             |
 | SSH               | TCP      | 22           | 173.82.199.34/32   |             |

+#### Notes

+* A warning says `Rules with source of 0.0.0.0/0 allow all IP addresses to access your instance.
+We recommend setting security group rules to allow access from known IP addresses only.` But isn't that exactly what I want for a website?

+* Be sure to use [Billing Preferences](https://console.aws.amazon.com/billing/home?#/preferences) to notify you of cost overruns.

 Based on:
 * [Getting Started with Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)